The Lake District in England is one of the most beautiful places in the country. There’s actually no hyperbole to that statement; it truly is!

 Late Morning/Early Afternoon ( 11 or 12ish) – Head out kayaking on the Lake. 🛶

-We actually ended up spending almost all our time just lazily kayak while nattering away to our instructor who was local to the area and have some of the best stories of the Lake and it’s residents!
+We actually ended up spending almost all our time just lazily kayak while nattering away to our instructor who was local to the area and has some of the best stories of the Lake and its residents.

-I went for a steak (again, I know but it’s really good here!) and sticky toffee pudding for dessert (that sticky toffee pudding is just something else – soooo sooo good).
+I went for a steak (again, I know but it’s really good here!) and sticky toffee pudding for dessert (that sticky toffee pudding is just something else; so good).